PlaceholderAPI/PlaceholderAPI/docs/faq.md

     Just make sure that "Supports placeholders" has a check mark in front of it.

 - ### No typo in the placeholder

     Double-check that the placeholder you set doesn't contain a typo.
 You can use [`/papi ecloud placeholders <expansion>`](commands.md#papi-ecloud-placeholders) (replace `<expansion>` with the name of the expansion) to get a list of all the placeholders the expansion may have.
     Keep in mind that this only works for separate expansions on the eCloud and not for those that are loaded by plugins.

+    Additionally can the placeholder list from the eCloud be outdated.
+It is recommended to check the [Placeholder List](users/placeholder-list.md) or see if there is any documentation for the placeholders you want to use.

 - ### Plugin is enabled

     If an expansion depends on a plugin, make sure you have the plugin installed and that it is enabled (Shows green in `/pl`).

 ## I can't download the expansion

+Make the following checks:

-Make sure, that the connection to the cloud (https://api.extendedclip.com) isn't blocked by a firewall or similar.
+1. The connection to the eCloud (Located at https://api.extendedclip.com) is not blocked through a firewall or your server host.
-Next step would be to check if the expansion actually exists on the cloud.
-Not all plugins provide their placeholders through a separate jar on the cloud.
-Some have them build in and register them on startup.

-If both checks failed, go to the cloud-page and download the jar manually.
-Put it then in the `expansions` folder of PlaceholderAPI (`/plugins/PlaceholderAPI/expansions`).
-Finally execute `/papi reload` to load the expansion.
+2. The expansion you want to use is actually on the eCloud.
+Some expansions are included in a plugin directly.
+3. The expansion is verified.
+Only verified expansions can be downloaded through PlaceholderAPI's download command.
+This is a security measure to prevent the spread of malware.

+If the above checks are all fine and you still can't get the expansion through the download command, consider downloading it manually.
+To do that, head to the expansion's page on the ecloud, download the jar file and put it into `/plugins/PlaceholderAPI/expansions/` before using [`/papi reload`](commands.md#papi-reload).

 ## How can other plugins use my placeholders with PlaceholderAPI?